RoloVoid/HMSG_Transformer/ReadMe.md

-# A personal implementation for Hierarchical Gaussian Transformer
+# A personal implementation for Hierarchical Multi-Scale Gaussian Transformer